odogwu-fullstack/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory - This is an executable script which simply prints the current working directory to the standard output

 1-listit - This is an executable script which simply lists the contents of a directory

+2-bring_me_home - This is an executable script whichchanges the user's current working directory to his home directory